InezHernandez/Final-Project-cs-381/README.md

 # Final Project Milestone

-A calculator implemented by Haskell
+A Haskell calculator that serves to dycrypt messages, if you know the way.

 ## Team Members